top of page

 • Utilise artificial intelligence (AI) and other tools in a policy context

-• Navigate real-world engagement with experts, stakeholders, and decision-makers
+• Navigate real-world engagement and meet with experts, stakeholders, and decision-makers

-If you’re passionate about making a difference through policy, this is your chance to kickstart your policy career.
+If you’re passionate about making a difference through policy, this is your chance to kickstart your policy career and contribute to a cause you care about.

-• Must be available to attend our 3 training days before the begginning of the program
+• Ideally available to attend our 3 training days before the program starts

 • Open to feedback, peer learning, and working in a fast-paced, collaborative team environment